Sky TV packages explained

 Next up is the Variety Bundle.
 While offering everything the base-level Original Bundle does, the Variety Bundle adds 12 kids channels, 13 documentary channels, eight music channels and five sports channels (though not Sky Sports itself).

 It’s good.
 There’s plenty here.
-The problem we have with Sky’s Variety Bundle, however, is that for a measly few pounds extra each month you could have the Family Bundle, which, we’re sorry to say, makes the Variety Bundle look a bit… well… pathetic.
+The problem we have with Sky’s Variety Bundle, however, is that for a measly few pounds extra each month you could have the Box Sets Bundle (previously the Family Bundle), which, we’re sorry to say, makes the Variety Bundle look a bit… well… pathetic.

-The Sky Family Bundle is the absolute sweet spot for those looking to pick up a Sky bundle, but perhaps aren’t all that fussed about movies or sports (although you can always add these on if you wish).
+The Box Sets Bundle (previously the Family Bundle) is the absolute sweet spot for those looking to pick up a Sky bundle, but perhaps aren’t all that fussed about movies or sports (although you can always add these on if you wish).

-That’s because the Sky Family Bundle offers everything you’ll get in the Sky Variety Bundle, but has five times as many channels in high definition (HD) and an entire channel dedicated to 3D, if you’ve got the gear at home to make use of it.
+That’s because the Box Sets Bundle offers everything you’ll get in the Sky Variety Bundle, but has five times as many channels in high definition (HD) and an entire channel dedicated to 3D, if you’ve got the gear at home to make use of it.

-It is also the first bundle in this list to offer access to Sky Box Sets.
-Along with Sky Atlantic, Sky Box Sets really are the jewel in Sky’s crown.
+It is also (unsurprisingly, considering the name) the first bundle in this list to offer access to Sky Box Sets.
+Along with Sky Atlantic, Sky Box Sets really is the jewel in Sky’s crown.
 A ‘box set’ is exactly what it sounds like.
 It’s every episode ever made of a TV series, and Sky has over 300 of them that you can watch any time you like.

 The Sky Sports Bundle